aws-samples/amazon-dynamodb-labs/content/game-player-data/plan-model/Step2.en.md

 Finally, a `Game` contains multiple `Users` and a `User` can play in multiple different `Games` over time.

-Thus, there is a many-to-many relationship between `Users` and `Games`.You can represent this relationship with the `UserGameMapping` entity.
+Thus, there is a many-to-many relationship between `Users` and `Games`.
+You can represent this relationship with the `UserGameMapping` entity.

 With these entities and relationships in mind, the entity-relationship diagram is shown below.